 Charter for Server Certificate Working Group

-Server Certificate Working Group Charter - Draft version 1.1
+Server Certificate Working Group Charter - Version 1.1

 Upon approval of the CAB Forum by ballot, the Server Certificate Working Group (“ SCWG”) is created to perform the activities as specified in this Charter, subject to the terms and conditions of the CA/Browser Forum Bylaws and Intellectual Property Rights (IPR) Policy, as such documents may change from time to time.
 The definitions found in the Forum’s Bylaws shall apply to capitalized terms in this Charter.